dkessner/MultiV/unit5/multiv_unit5_hw_pappus.md

 * use a formula
 * use Pappus' Centroid Theorem
 * compute the surface area of revolution as a single integral
-* parametrize the cone and compute a double integral
+* parametrize the surface and compute a double integral

 \vspace{.2in}